tcpalmer/nina-scheduler/adv-topics/ts5-beta.md

 The new planner will decouple plans from project minimum time by planning for a _single exposure only_.
 The TS Container will execute the instructions for a single exposure (which could include a slew/center if a new target, switch filter, set readout, expose) and then go back to the planner when that exposure is complete.
 Advantages:
 * Filter cadences for each target will be persisted.
 This means that the fixed cadence will be obeyed when switching targets and even over the course of multiple imaging sessions.
 This also applies when the cadence is manually overridden.
 * The planner can take the exact conditions into account when each exposure is planned.
 This is most important today for moon avoidance but other sky quality metrics could be considered in the future.
+* The planner will still try to continue with the current target for the minimum time span as long as:
+  * The current time is still within the initial minimum time window, accounting for the duration of the next exposure
+  * Some incomplete exposure plans remain
+  * Moon avoidance doesn't reject all remaining exposure plans
 * When determining wait times, the planner will use an incremental sampling approach that will take future time moon avoidance into account.

 Although target _thrashing_ (wasting time on slew/centers when indiscriminately switching targets) is a potential concern with single-exposure planning, in practice this is avoided via target scoring rules like Target Switch Penalty and Percent Complete.